Blog

 “The problem is that when we don’t care at all what people think and we’re immune to hurt, we’re also ineffective at connecting.
 Courage is telling our story, not being immune to criticism.
 Staying vulnerable is a risk we have to take if we want to experience connection.”

-Vulnerability, often misconstrued as a weakness, is actually a powerful strength.
+This type of vulnerability, often misconstrued as a weakness, is actually a powerful strength.
 By embracing our imperfections and sharing our true selves, we forge deeper connections in our relationships.
 In leadership roles, vulnerability fosters openness, creativity, and a culture of problem-solving.
 It sends a powerful message that no one has all the answers, and that’s okay.

 Making Authenticity a Part of YOU